-Skins: Has a new cast every 2 seasons.
+Skins has a new cast every 2 seasons.
 Considering there are 8 or 9 major characters per season, and then you add in all their family and other acquaintances...yeah, it's start to get confusing after a while.

 According to the Smallville wiki, throughout the series there are 18 main characters, 170 recurring characters and 341 minor characters, with a total of a staggering 529 characters.
 Not to mention some closely-related minor characters are merged into one page, for example the 4-man Insurgence team, the two Disciples of Zod and the 3 Weather Girls, meaning the count should be even higher.

-Sons of Anarchy: Has at least a dozen members of the titular motorcycle club as main characters, but then you add in their families, law enforcement, rival gangs, other chapters, the entire Irish subplot, and miscellaneous politicians and citizens of Charming, and you have a huge cast, most of which can reappear at any time.
+Sons of Anarchy has at least a dozen members of the titular motorcycle club as main characters, but then you add in their families, law enforcement, rival gangs, other chapters, the entire Irish subplot, and miscellaneous politicians and citizens of Charming, and you have a huge cast, most of which can reappear at any time.

-The Sopranos: Gradually became this, with upwards of 20 actors listed in the opening credits (in the episodes in which they appeared) and at least as many significant recurring ones.
+The Sopranos gradually became this, with upwards of 20 actors listed in the opening credits (in the episodes in which they appeared) and at least as many significant recurring ones.
 Some, like Bobby and Agent Harris, started as minor roles and grew more significant over the course of multiple seasons.
 Even at the rate at which they were weeded out, jumping from the end of season 1 to the beginning of season 5 or 6 would have to be pretty bewildering.

-Star Trek: Deep Space Nine: Had a cast of 7 regulars (admittedly, Cirroc Lofton AKA Jake Sisko didn't appear that much later on) all of whom were very well developed.
+Star Trek: Deep Space Nine had a cast of 7 regulars (admittedly, Cirroc Lofton AKA Jake Sisko didn't appear that much later on) all of whom were very well developed.
 However, the show had an enormous set of secondary and tertiary characters, many of whom were just as developed, if not MORE developed than the main cast.
 Gul Dukat and Garak in particular were very deep characters despite not being part of the main cast.
 Since the Deep Space Nine regulars were for the most part (if not all of them) more developed than the main cast of other Star Trek series, it follows that even the Deep Space Nine guest stars were more developed than the main characters in the other series.

-Supernatural: Has several dozen recurring characters (most of whom have at least one episode that heavily features them).
+Supernatural has several dozen recurring characters (most of whom have at least one episode that heavily features them).
 However, pretty much all of them are dead or Put on a Bus by now, bringing the number of characters in the main cast down to a more manageable number.
 Which hasn't kept the writers from bringing a few Back from the Dead (Castiel) or otherwise giving them posthumous cameos (Mary Winchester, Bobby).

-Taken: This is a ten episode miniseries clocking in at about 820 minutes.
+Taken is a ten episode miniseries clocking in at about 820 minutes.
 It has at least 24 characters, most of whom die, are only main characters for one episode, or are Put on a Bus.

-Has an insane amount of cast members and characters.
+True Blood has an insane amount of cast members and characters.
 This became especially prevalent in the third season-onwards.
 There is Eric's posse, Bill's allies, the opposing vampires (Russell Edgington and the like), a bunch of werewolves, Sam and his shifter buddies, Bon Temps' general population, Sookie's close friends, Lafayette's witch circle..
 It's getting hard to follow at the end of season 4.